0xKushwaha/SAR-to-Opt/README.md

 translating Synthetic Aperture Radar (SAR) images into optical (satellite-like) images.\
-The project explores how unpaired image-to-image translation can help visualize SAR data in a more interpretable way.
+The project explores how unpaired image-to-image translation can help visualise SAR data in a more interpretable way.

 ------------------------------------------------------------------------

 ## 📌 Features

--   CycleGAN implementation with PyTorch.\
+-   CycleGAN implementation with PyTorch.
 -   Training and experiment tracking using **MLflow** (integrated with **DAGsHub**).\
 -   Metrics logging (Cycle Consistency Loss, Identity Loss,